glauciosouthier/SolrBrsPlugin/README.md

 ```
 mvn clean package  (optional: mvn deploy,  if the ulr and credentials of repo is in settings.xml)

-the dependencies of Solr plugin wil be copied to solr/libs folder
+the dependencies of SolrBrsPlugin wil be copied to solr/libs folder

-Optional: docker-compose.yaml for testing in Docker container (sol/cloud/docker-compose.yaml for SolrCloud setup)
+Optional: solr/docker-compose.yaml for testing in Docker container (sol/cloud/docker-compose.yaml for SolrCloud setup)

 ```
 This will build both the plugin jar as well as a webapp that can be used to parse queries without executing them.
 Both packages will be in the ./target folder.